avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 ### ICM Verification Optimization

-For a validator to verify an ICM message, the signing L1/Subnet's validator set must be retrieved during block execution by traversing backward from the current P-Chain height to the P-Chain height provided by the ProposerVM.
-The traversal depth is highly variable, so to account for the worst case, VM implementations charge a large fixed amount of gas to perform this verification.
+For a validator to verify an ICM message, the signing L1/Subnet's validator set must be retrieved during block verification by traversing backward from the current P-Chain height to the P-Chain height provided by the ProposerVM.
+The traversal depth is highly variable, so to account for the worst case, VM implementations charge a large amount of gas to perform this verification.

 With epochs, validator set retrieval occurs at fixed P-Chain heights that increment at regular intervals, which provides opportunities to optimize this retrieval.
-For instance, validator retrieval may be done asynchronously from block execution as soon as $D$ time has passed since the current epoch's start time, allowing the verification gas cost to be safely reduced by a significant amount.
+For instance, validator retrieval may be done asynchronously from block verification as soon as an epoch has been sealed.
+Further, validator sets at a given height can be more effectively cached or otherwise kept in memory, because the same height will be used verify all ICM messages for the remainder of an epoch.
+Each of these VM optimizations allow for the potential of ICM verification costs to be safely reduced by a significant amount within VM implementations.

 ### Improved Relayer Reliability